Concord College, Acton Burnell

-Concord College is an independent co-educational international day/boarding school in Shropshire, England situated in the grounds of Acton Burnell Castle.
-The college admits students aged between 12 and 19; the majority of whom come from overseas.
-Concord College excels in academic results with an 85% A*-A at A-level and 82% A*-A at GCSE level.
+Concord College is an independent co-educational international day/boarding school in Shropshire, England, situated in the grounds of Acton Burnell Castle.
+The college admits students aged between 12 and 19, the majority coming from overseas.
+Concord College excels academically, achieving 85% A*-A at A-level and 82% A*-A at GCSE level.

 In 2009, to celebrate its 60th year, Concord was visited by the Princess Royal.

 History

-The main building of Concord College is Acton Burnell Hall, the manor house of Acton Burnell Castle.
+The main building of Concord College is Acton Burnell Hall, which is the manor house of Acton Burnell Castle.

 Ranking

-In 2016, The Times league table for independent co-educational schools in the UK placed Concord tenth in the UK.
-In 2022, The Telegraph ranked Concord College's A-level results as 16th amongst all UK independent schools, and 7th for those which offer boarding.
+In 2016, The Times league table for independent co-educational schools in the UK placed Concord tenth.
+In 2022, The Telegraph ranked Concord College's A-level results at 16th among all UK independent schools, and 7th among those offering boarding.